Cashmere wool: Criticism of industry

 The production of cashmere wool has been criticized for the detrimental environmental effects directly resulting from raising the herds.
-Due to the way the goats destroy the plants they eat, by pulling them up by the roots rather than grazing the tops, as well as having sharp hooves that pierce the grounds they tread, the high demand for cashmere is causing grasslands in China and Mongolia to disappear, air pollution to increase and the herds to starve.
+The high demand for cashmere is causing grasslands in China and Mongolia to disappear, air pollution to increase and the herds to starve.
 Factories in Alashan are forced to close several days a week due to water rationing as the deserts there expand by 400 square miles per year.
 As of 2016, the degradation of 65% of the grasslands in the area has been linked to a four-degree Fahrenheit increase in the temperature of Mongolia, three degrees higher than temperatures in other areas of the world.
 With proper management, the grasslands could recover in the space of ten years.
 Mitigation efforts include changing trades, grazing bans, hand-feeding the goats, and attempting to convince Mongolian herders to raise yaks or camels instead of or in addition to fewer goats, as the hair from these animals is also valuable and their impact on grasslands is less.

 Air pollution, caused by the combination of industrial heavy burning of coal creating atmospheric particulates, and the desert dust storms resulting from disappearing grasslands in China and Mongolia, crosses the Pacific Ocean to the Americas.
 Health officials in Canada, China, Mongolia and the US have had to issue air quality warnings to the public.

 The demand for the fiber has caused some vendors, both knowingly and not, to sell yarns or textiles containing little to no cashmere representing themselves as being composed of cashmere.
 Wool and other fibers have been mixed in by unscrupulous manufacturers, deliberately selling mislabeled items to well-known department stores.
 Complaints of mislabeling after testing for cashmere content were reported by the Cashmere and Camel Hair Manufacturers Institute to the Federal Trade Commission, leading to more stringent examination of cashmere products.